-This command can be used to start a relative move on the specified motor channel (using the relative move distance parameter above).
+Function:This command can be used to start a relative move on the specified motor channel (using the relative move distance parameter above).
 There are two versions of this command: a shorter (6-byte header only) version and a longer (6 byte header plus 6 data bytes) version.
-When the first one is used, the relative distance parameter used for the move will be the parameter sent previously by a the data packet that follows the header.
+When the first one is used, the relative distance parameter used for the move will be the parameter sent previously by a MGMSG_MOT_SET_MOVERELPARAMS command.
+If the longer version of the command is used, the relative distance is encoded in the data packet that follows the header.